 Storage of raw materials and finished products is a key aspect in the food sector.
 This is particularly important in the case of seasonal production, e.g. when refining sugar or brewing beer.
 The method of storage varies depending on the product’s nature (liquid or solid state), preservation methods and packaging (in sacks, boxes, bottles, in bulk).
 Premises intended for storing food must be designed so that they meet the appropriate operating and maintenance conditions, e.g. by adjusting the temperature and humidity to the type of product stored.

 There are many methods of food packaging.
 One of them is preservation, which is used mainly in the meat and fish industry.
-In this case, the basic material used for the production of packaging is galvanized low-carbon steel or aluminium sheet.
+In this case, the basic material used for the production of packaging is galvanized low-carbon steel or aluminum sheet.
 In the food industry, glass packaging is also commonly used, mainly for packaging of preserves, juices, pastes and concentrates.
 The main advantage of glass packaging is that it is chemically inert and can be used many times.

 The most widely used type of packaging in the food industry are containers made of plastics.
 They owe their popularity to excellent physicochemical and mechanical properties, such as resistance to chemical compounds, lightness, or susceptibility to forming and joining.
 They are used in the meat, fruit and vegetable, fish, dairy, confectionery and within many other industries.